muhammadanaswayanad/cindrebay_crm_custom_super_stable/README.md

   - Phone matching is checked first, then email if no phone match is found
 - **Branch Matching Logic**: Branch matching is case-insensitive and ignores trailing underscores and whitespace
   - Example: "kochi_", "Kochi", and "kochi" are all considered the same branch
+- **Call Logging System**: Uses a dedicated model for storing call history
+  - Call dates are stored with proper timezone consideration
+  - Logging a call automatically updates the lead's last updated timestamp
 - **Module Dependencies**: base, crm, sale, sale_crm, hr, mail
 - **Data Security**: Includes custom security groups and access rights for proper data management
 - **Mail Integration**: Leverages Odoo's mail system for activity scheduling and notifications